 One way to overcome these challenges is to use a strategic offshore partner.
 By collaborating with an established offshoring provider like TurnKey, your startup can get easy access to the necessary resources and expertise to successfully expand your development team into new regions.
 Offshoring providers can also help startups navigate the complex regulatory landscape and navigate the labyrinthine tax code.

-Trying to do it yourself is too much brain damage–you are better off spending the mental energy plotting your roadmap or selling your product.
+Trying to do it yourself will likely result in extreme brain fog (Take my word for it, as just researching this topic gave me a migraine!) – you are better off spending the mental energy plotting your roadmap or selling your product.

 While diving into the offshoring market can be a great way to optimize costs on tech talent, it also comes with certain risks.
 One of the biggest is that product quality could drop if you aren’t using an offshore partner you can trust.